shahbazahmed1269/shahbazahmed1269.github.io/_posts/2026-07-23-streams-are-not-queues.md

 The week after cutover, a new malformed currency code came through.
 The SQS queue bounced it five times, parked it in the DLQ, and nobody's phone buzzed.
 Riya saw it Monday morning in the review, fixed the upstream validation, and closed the ticket before lunch.

 **The system that runs your background jobs right now: did someone choose it for the job, or is it just whatever was already running?**

+**Update**, [29/07/2026]: Tom Fairbairn and Gandherva Gunathilak pushed back on the original phrasing of the queue definition in [LinkedIn comments](https://www.linkedin.com/posts/shahbaz-ahmed-973a80100_streams-are-not-queues-activity-7486034963826536448-39dC) — "the order doesn't matter much" — and they are right.
+Queues are frequently ordered constructs, for example SQS FIFO, I've rewritten that line.
+The point I was actually making is that a queue lets you choose to give ordering up, while a partitioned log doesn't offer that choice — and that enforcing order anywhere, Kafka partition or SQS message group, brings head-of-line blocking back with it.
+Thanks for the correction.

 ---